Twitchkidd/RNWebviewMicPermission/README.md

 So the touch points are going to be App.js and now I've got OldApp.js because I don't know why I was messing with branches right now but here we are.
 We're also going to split out a src/native/WebView with an index.js and index.android.js, and there are the AndroidManifest.xml files and proguard-rules.pro to tackle if need be.

-Okeeday, now it's a little tidier, still not tied together yet, and I added the whole listproject folder and like alllll the permissions in AndroidManifest from that repo we were looking at
+Okeeday, now it's a little tidier, still not tied together yet, and I added the whole listproject folder and like alllll the permissions in AndroidManifest from that repo we were looking at ...

+Okay, uninstalled and reinstalled app, as I changed java stuff, trying to get it to run ...

+Well it's some time later, and if I could possibly explain what is happening on this side ... oh my God ...

+Look I've not got high hopes for this, not gonna lie.